Nine bows: Symbolism in art

 Instances of the nine bows appeared as early as the late predynastic period (3200-3000 BCE).
 Discovered in Hierakonpolis or Nekhen, here the nine bows were carved on the head of a scepter.
 As time progressed, the use of the nine bows expanded to other mediums of art.

 When in statuette and statue form, it is typical for the nine bows to be displayed underneath feet.
 The iconography is similar to a biblical text such as Psalm 110:1 “… until I make your enemies your footstool,” meaning the nine bows placement underneath the feet of Pharaohs and other powerful figures, such as a sphinx, were meant to symbolize the enemy being trampled or entirely under control.
 One such example of the footstool comes from the tomb of Pharaoh-King Tutankhamun.
 Each time that King Tut stepped on the footstool, he would symbolically be trampling his enemies.
 Another example, can be seen on the insoles of Pharaoh's sandals.
 On the sandals, each shoe has eight bows laying horizontally in a vertical line with one another.
 Four of the bows are at the top of the sandal near the toe, while four are at the heel.
 Where the arch of the foot would be, there are two foreigners of Ancient Egypt depicted facing outward on each shoe.
 As with the footstool, whenever the sandals were worn, it would have been as if the enemies of Ancient Egypt were trampled.

 Pharaoh Djoser

 One of the oldest representations of the nine bows, and the first representation of the nine bows fully developed, is on the seated statue of Pharaoh Djoser.
 His feet rest upon part of the nine bows, which may have referred to Nubians during his reign because of their use of bows and arrows.

 Pedestal of Ramses II

+Tomb of Qenamun, foreign tribes and internal rebels left to right: